{{flagHref}}

 Frequently Asked Questions

-Roentgenium is a synthetic radioactive element with the atomic number 111 that is produced in high‐energy laboratories.
+Roentgenium (Rg) is a synthetic, radioactive chemical element with atomic number 111, produced in particle accelerators by nuclear fusion reactions.

 About the author